labarlab-emorep/make_reports/README.md

 ### Setup
-Workflows that write output to the EmoRep data structure.
+Execute workflows that write output to the EmoRep data structure.

 ### Usage